DrDonk/OC4VM/readme.md

 #### 3.3.3 VMware macOS Guest Tools
 OC4VM provides a copy of the VMware macOS guest tools ISO images.
 These are useful for VMware Fusion and also QEMU/UTM.
 To install mount the darwin.iso file using the VMs virtual CD/DVD drive.
+You will then need to manually install the tools inside the guest OS.

 ### 3.4 QEMU templates

 The QEMU template is only supported on Intel based Macs running macOS.
 There are other solutions for Linux, and QEMU fails to run macOS on Windows.
-It has also proived to be non-functionall when used on an Apple Silicon M-sereis Mac.
+It has also proved to be non-functional when used on Apple Silicon M-series Macs.

-#### 3.3 Create and run macOS
-To create a new virtual machine copy either the Intel or AMD template to a new folder:

-* qemu-macos
-* opencore.qcow2
-* macos.qcow2
+To run the VM you need to use the qemu-macos shell script, passing in different parameters.

 ```
 OC4VM QEMU Runner